kris3579/Hammond-Website/README.md

 ### Purpose
-Building a website for Gary Hammond
+Building a website for Gary Hammon